supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

 This is example if custom JWT token authentication.

 This will be check every request.
-The request have a token with in HTTP
+The request have a token with in HTTP header.

 The authentication.py file override override the .authenticate(self, request) method.